vars1ty/JustFetch/README.md

 ## Features
 - Fetching common system properties, such as your username;
-- Simple config;
+- A very simple config;
 - Color support;
 - Support for specifying a custom shell-command to run and print out

-Oh and it's fast and small, probably faster than most other fetching programs out there.

 ## Constant Aliases
 - `[host]` - System host name